andres-m-rodriguez/FluentSignals/FluentSignals/README.md

 A powerful reactive state management library for .NET applications inspired by SolidJS signals.
 FluentSignals provides fine-grained reactivity with automatic dependency tracking, making it perfect for building responsive applications with minimal boilerplate.

-## 📦 Latest Version: 1.1.2
+## 📦 Latest Version: 2.1.2

-### What's New in 1.1.2
+### What's New in 2.1.2
-- **Custom JSON Serialization**: Configure JsonSerializerOptions for HttpResource
-- **Bug Fix**: Resolved duplicate handler calls for typed HTTP status handlers
-- **Enhanced Documentation**: Added comprehensive guides for JSON deserialization
+- **Weak Reference Subscriptions**: New `SubscribeWeak()` method prevents memory leaks by using weak references
+- **Conditional Subscriptions**: Filter notifications with `Subscribe(action, condition)` - only invoke when condition is met
+- **Automatic Cleanup**: Dead weak references are automatically removed during signal notifications
+- **Enhanced Memory Management**: Better support for long-running applications and UI scenarios

 See the [full changelog](https://github.com/andres-m-rodriguez/FluentSignals/blob/main/CHANGELOG.md) for version history.